Filipina Wife & Finances: Your Guide to Budgeting & Remittances

 Plan for the Future Together

 Your financial discussions should be about more than just bills.
 Dream together.
 Talk about your long-term goals.
 Do you want to save for a house?
 Plan for retirement?
 Budget for yearly trips back to the Philippines?
 When your money is tied to shared dreams, managing it becomes a positive and exciting endeavor.
+Our guide to life abroad for Filipinas also offers a valuable perspective on this topic.

 Building a Strong Foundation